-Founded in 1970, Cabot has grown into a premier publisher of independent investment advice delivered via proven newsletters.
+Founded in 1970, Cabot has grown into a premier publisher of independent investment advice delivered via proven advisories.

 Though I work very hard to avoid falling in love with stocks, I will confess that Tesla (TSLA) is my favorite stock.